2018 Overwatch League season: Standings

-Source: Overwatch League

 Playoffs

 With a league best 9–1 stage record, the New York Excelsior earned a bye directly into the stage finals.
 In the semifinal match, the Houston Outlaws took an early 1–0 lead over the London Spitfire, but were ultimately defeated 3–1.
 In the stage final, the New York Excelsior took a commanding 2–0 lead over the Spitfire, but New York could not secure their third match win.
 The London Spitfire completed a reverse sweep, winning the series 3–2 and their first stage title.

 Stage 2

 Stage 2 ran from February 21 to March 24.
 Following Stage 1, Blizzard took input from players and fans and moved all future Stage playoff matches to Sunday, with Stage 2's playoffs taking place on March 25.
 This avoided a twelve-hour day of matches, which could see a team playing as many as three different matches in the same day.
 Stage two introduced the Overwatch patch that weakened Mercy's resurrection abilities, which outside of League play had caused her to be played less frequently.